divijghose/firedrake/Firedrake-meeting-2024-09-11.md

 Apologies: CW

+## NB: Add JAX support

+[#3759](https://github.com/firedrakeproject/firedrake/pull/3759): Add support to couple Firedrake and JAX systems in a differentiable manner using external operators and a similar JAX concept.

 ## Merge PRs
 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*